 "For me, it's like coming home," said Ursula von der Leyen of her new job as president of the European Commission.
 Brussels born and bred, she is a former German defence minister, a long-term ally of Chancellor Angela Merkel, and the first woman to head the EU's powerful executive.

-Mrs von der Leyen replaced Jean-Claude Juncker in the EU's top job on 1 December 2019 and part of her role will be to see through Brexit.
+Mrs von der Leyen replaced Jean-Claude Juncker in the EU's top job on 1 December 2019 and part of her role is overseeing Brexit.

-But she was not the first choice for the job.
+She was not the first choice for the EU's most powerful job.
 She was not especially popular in her previous role among Germany's armed forces, and only emerged from the shadows as a candidate for Commission chief when initial compromise deals collapsed.

-Eventually she was nominated by EU member states and then backed by the European Parliament.
+Eventually she was nominated by EU member states and then backed by the European Parliament, after a political stalemate over other contenders.

 Her responsibilities include proposing new EU laws, enforcing the bloc's rules and handling trade deals.